ogham/exa/README.md

 [exa](http://bsago.me/exa) is a replacement for `ls` written in Rust.

-**You'll have to use the nightly, rather than Rust 1.0 stable or 1.1 beta.
+**You'll have to use the Rust 1.5.0 nightly, rather than stable or beta.
 Sorry about that.**

 ## Screenshot